White House admits 'fair amount' of US equipment in Afghanistan in Taliban hands

 "We don't have a complete picture, obviously, of where every article of defense materials has gone," the Biden adviser answered briefly.
 "But certainly, a fair amount of it has fallen into the hands of the Taliban, and, obviously, we don’t have a sense that they are going to readily hand it over to us at the airport."

-A U.S. defense official told the Associated Press on Monday that the Taliban's accumulation of U.S.-supplied Afghan equipment is "enormous," given how rapidly insurgents were able to sweep the country with little resistance by Afghan forces.
+Rep. Mike Waltz, R-Fla., told Fox News in an interview Sunday night that the situation in Afghanistan is worse than it was before the 9/11 terrorist attacks, and that the Taliban now "have access to massive caches of heavy weaponry, artillery, armored vehicles, ammunition," given how rapidly insurgents were able to sweep the country with little resistance by Afghan forces.

 Sullivan admitted in an interview Monday that the Taliban takeover of Afghanistan "unfolded at unexpected speed" but defended President Biden's handling of the withdrawal.